Lunch Program Information

 Breakfast starts being served at 7:15 AM

-A hot lunch program is available to all students at Good Shepherd Catholic Regional School through the Nutritional Development Services office of the Archdiocese of Philadelphia.
+A hot lunch program is available to all students at Good Shepherd Catholic School through the Nutritional Development Services office of the Archdiocese of Philadelphia.
 This program, funded through the Pennsylvania Department of Education, provides students with a quality lunchtime meal that provides one-third of the nutrients they need each day.

 Application forms, monthly menus and order forms will be sent home via the “Communication Envelope.”
 Mrs. Kitty Ratner is the Lunch Program Coordinator.